Buddhist Digital Resource Center

 The Buddhist Digital Resource Center (BDRC), formerly Tibetan Buddhist Resource Center (TBRC), is a 501(c)(3) nonprofit organization dedicated to seeking out, preserving, organizing, and disseminating Buddhist literature.
+Using state-of-the art technology, the Buddhist Digital Resource Center is the leader in the field of digital preservation of Buddhist texts, working with local partners to provide free access for the global community.

+The Buddhist Digital Resource Center is the largest online archive of Tibetan and Buddhist texts in the world, and provides open access to this incredible body of literature via an online library, a mobile app, and hard drive distribution programs.

-Joining digital technology with scholarship, BDRC ensures that the ancient wisdom and cultural treasures of the Buddhist literary tradition are not lost, but are made available for future generations.
-BDRC is committed to seeking out, preserving, organizing, and disseminating Buddhist literature.
-Founded in 1999 by E. Gene Smith with the help of the Tibetan translator Michele Martin, BDRC is located in Cambridge, Massachusetts, and hosts a digital library of the largest collection of digitized Tibetan texts in the world.
+Founded in 1999 by E. Gene Smith with a group of Buddhist scholars, BDRC hosts a digital library of the largest collection of digitized Tibetan texts in the world.
 Current programs focus on the preservation of texts in Pali, Chinese, Sanskrit, and Tibetan.

-BDRC's Harvard Square headquarters facilitates its ongoing cooperative relationships with Harvard University.
-BDRC also has international offices in New Delhi, India and Kathmandu, Nepal, and is linked to the E. Gene Smith Library at Southwest University for Nationalities in Chengdu, China.
+BDRC maintains the Buddhist Digital Archives (BUDA), an online resource of 30 million pages of scanned texts and 5 million etexts.